CharleySchaefer/ZiltoidLIB/ReadMe.md

 ## ABOUT

-Collection of functions commonly encountered in C programs for physical modelling and simulation.
+Collection of functions commonly encountered in C/C++ programs for physical modelling and simulation.
 This library does not require external libraries, except for solving some eigenvalue problems (BLAS/LAPACK).

 <sub>This software is freely distributed under the Apache 2.0 (Version 2.0, January 2004) license WITHOUT WARRANTY, see LICENSE.txt.</sub>